 If you are considering making a claim, you probably have a lot of questions you need answers to, before you can make the decision to go ahead or not.
-'What does no win no fee mean?'; 'How much compensation will I get?'; 'What type of accidents can I claim for?'; 'Where can I get impartial legal advice?'
+'How much compensation will I get?'; 'What type of accidents can I claim for?'; 'Where can I get impartial legal advice?'
 You'll find the answers to all these questions, and more, right here.

 And as far as, 'Where can I get impartial legal advice from?', the answer is, right here.
 From the moment you pick up the phone, our goal is to help you understand if you have a case to make a claim and then, if you want to work with us, help you get the compensation you deserve.
 So, if you can't find the answers to the questions you have here, or even if you can and you want to go ahead, call us now on 0800 10 757 95 , our offices are open 24 hours a day, 7 days a week.
 We're on your side, working to get you the result you deserve.

 Please click on the links below for answers to the following questions:

 We can help you claim for a wide variety of accidents, illnesses or injuries.
 Select the most relevant option from the list below to find out more: